Billos/firefly-iii-leftover-manager/README.md

 I'm only updating the amount field of the budgets, so I'm quite confident that I'm not breaking anything.
 However, keep in mind that this project is a draft, and that I'm not responsible for any loss of data or money.

+## Roadmap

+Link a paypal transaction to a transaction in another account, update the transaction in main account, and run the rules to link the transaction to the budgets and bills